stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 of effect in sequence by passing the *result* of the first computation to the function returning the second computation.
-In `desugared1` you can see, how we first perform an `IO` action and pass its result to the next `IO` action and so on.
+In `desugared1` you can see, how we first perform an `IO` action and use its result to compute the next `IO` action and so on.
 The code is somewhat hard to read, since we use several layers of nested anonymous function, that's why in such cases, *do blocks* are a nice alternative to express the same functionality.